alieron/png_utils/notes.md

 `FCHECK` is set such that `CMF*256 + FLG % 31 = 0`

-There's only one zlib header, but there can me several blocks of compressed data
+There's only one zlib header, but there can be several blocks of compressed data

 #### Data Block
 See https://www.rfc-editor.org/rfc/rfc1951 for DEFLATE compressed data format